 When their mother dies, the sisters’ lives are thrown into turmoil.
-Valentina had left the family home when Cat was a teenager and Bianca a toddler, and they have to learn how to mourn her – and look after themselves – for a second time.
-They are forced to confront their elderly father, and discover that his account of their mother’s misdeeds and his own history doesn’t add up.
-In the meantime, Cat is occupied with a work project she is passionate about, publishing a feminist thriller by a new writer.
-This story develops into a conspiracy subplot, and acts as a relief to the harsh truths of Cat and Bianca’s narratives: disappointment, grief, abuse.
+Valentina had left the family home, a farm in east Kent, when Cat was a teenager and Bianca a child.
+They have to learn how to mourn her – and look after themselves – for a second time.

 Because I like to have my hands full while I’m sitting around, I have also decided to try and read 52 books this year.
 I am only reading books by women, to try and redress the balance of voices in my brain, of which I’ll write more later.
 Kamila Shamsie, this year’s Women’s Prize winner, suggested publishers have a year of only publishing women, which inspired me to do this.
 Some people keep to this challenge by posting their reads on social media, but I haven’t got there yet and already half the year is up.
 So I’m posting my mini 10-minute reviews here, maybe some cross-posting will arise if I ever catch up with myself.